-- a) the maximum level of leverage which a Company, or the ACD on the Company's behalf, may employ; or - b) the rights for re-use of collateral under the Company's leveraging arrangements; or - c) any guarantee granted under the Company's leveraging arrangements. - d) This information will be made available to shareholders, without undue delay following the occurrence of that change, usually by way of update to this Prospectus.
+a) the maximum level of leverage that the ACD may employ on behalf of the Company;

+- b) any rights of re-use of collateral under the Company's leveraging arrangements; and - c) any guarantee granted under the Company's leveraging arrangements.

+This information will be made available to shareholders, without undue delay following the occurrence of that change, usually by way of update to this Prospectus.
 Where required, such change will be preceded by notification to shareholders.